JKRPP/Mittelmass/README.md

 ## Known limits

-- **Round setup is manual.** No draw, no speaker assignment, no cross-room tab.
-  Future work could automatically generate these from Opentab.
-- **Ballot export is one-way and manual.** The desktop Dashboard can copy a ballot to the clipboard, and a bookmarklet (dragged in once) fills the matching fields on the tabbing site's own entry page.
-This is not ideal as it does not work on mobile and requires extensive setup.
 - **SQLite calls run inline in async handlers.** Could become an issue if the app is too widely used.